benjoox/show-me-cars/README.md

 #### Consideration
 This project is using react bootstrap components.
 According to the provided instructions "\ Use available components only and ignore missmatching of original design"\ I tried to stick to the available components.
 Hence the select list that is used is the one provided in bootstrap and I did not add the custom design provided.
 If this is a deal breaker please let me know and I can create the select component seperately.

+Also with the styling of the components, the override.scss does override bootstrap default theming and color palettes.
+Any custom styling that is specific to an individual component is done as inline styles in the component.